-Technology and the Environment | ENVS 102 | 3 Credits
+Technology and the Environment | ENVS 102 | 3 college/.5 highschool credits Instructor: Mr. Mark Pellegrino

 This course examines the technological aspects of resource problems.
 Topics include air and water pollution, traditional and alternative energy sources, climate change, and management of non-renewable resources.
 Technical and economic constraints are considered, along with alternatives for future development.
 Local and global issues are addressed.